College of Nursing

 NURSE 7291 DNP Clinical Scholarship Project I: 2 semester hours

 Prerequisites: NURSE 7215 and NURSE 7260.
-This course provides opportunities for development of practice expertise into a systems-level approach to create change in a targeted population within a healthcare or related environment.
-Students will develop their clinical scholarship project proposal.
+This course builds upon previous opportunities for practice expertise and development into a systems-level approach to create change in a targeted population within a complex healthcare or related environment.
+Students will apply skills to assess healthcare and related systems, implement evidence-based strategies for change, and evaluate outcomes.

 NURSE 7292 DNP Clinical Scholarship Project II: 2 semester hours

 Prerequisites: NURSE 7291.
-This course provides opportunities to develop strategies to create change in a targeted population and complex healthcare environments.
+This course provides continued opportunities to develop strategies to impact change in a targeted population and complex healthcare environments.
 Students will implement evidence-based, clinical scholarship projects to improve health outcomes.
+Students will collect data for their clinical scholarship project.

 NURSE 7293 DNP Clinical Scholarship Project III: 2 semester hours

 Prerequisites: NURSE 7292.
-This course provides opportunities for the development of practice expertise to create change in a targeted population and complex healthcare environment.
-Students will complete their clinical scholarship project and make recommendations for future practice.
+This course provides continued opportunities to develop practical expertise and strategies to drive change in a targeted population and a complex healthcare environment.
+Students will develop skills to evaluate healthcare systems, processes, and outcomes.
+This experience includes interpreting the data and creating recommendations for future practice.
+Students will complete their clinical scholarship project.

 NURSE 7295 History of Pregnancy and Birth: 3 semester hours